alirazmjooei/diabetes-prediction/README.md

 ## 📈 Model Evaluation

-We evaluated the Random Forest classifier on the diabetes dataset using several important metrics and visualizations:
+I evaluated the Random Forest classifier on the diabetes dataset using several important metrics and visualizations:

 - **Accuracy:** 72% overall accuracy on the test set.
 - **Classification Report:** Includes precision, recall, and F1-score for both classes (diabetic and non-diabetic).